Words From Founders

 Founding Member, Beta Nu Chapter (Missouri University of Science & Technology)

 Be patient with the process.
 It can be daunting and not every detail will be spelled out for you, though, it’s important for them not to be.
 Each group is unique.
-Hold fast to the reasons why you started the Interest Group, then Colony, and eventually Chapter, but ensure that those reasons breathe.
+Hold fast to the reasons why you started the Interest Group, then Provisional Chapter, and eventually Chapter, but ensure that those reasons breathe.
 Initial goals and purposes need to be able to change as you gain new members and your group changes.
 In four words, be flexible and patient.

 After Chartering, further understand that the goals from your colonization period, while they should not be abandoned, should not be the same.
 The Founders cannot have the same experience as those who come after, and vice versa.
 Founders need to be attentive, administrative, and persistent.
 Afterward, those three qualities may not be the most critical.
 Instead, Brotherhood, service, love, and care (to name a few) may ring more true.